Basic Cartogram with R

 library(RColorBrewer)

 # Load this file.
+(Note: I stored in a folder called DATA)

-# Bit of reformating
+# Bit of reformatting

 mutate(google_name = gsub(" \\(United States\\)", "", google_name))